jkotlinski/lsdpack/README.md

 ## How Does It Work?

 lsdpak plays back LSDj songs using an emulated Game Boy Color and records direct writes to the sound chip.
-Those recordings can then be played back from another ROM using a custom player.
+These recordings can be played back from another ROM using a custom player.

 The included player is very fast and can easily play back songs that would choke LSDj on a Game Boy Classic.
 Since recordings take a lot of ROM, an MBC5 cartridge is required.